 - Substitute availability – The above factors matter only if the substitute product is available in the marketplace.

-Once you identify the threat of substitute products/services you can address the threat with a constant communication with your customers.
-Make sure that you build long-term relationships with your customers and make sure that you provide them valuable information about your product/services as well as special packages and promotions.
+Once you identify the threat of substitute products/services you can address the threat with constant communication with your customers.
+Make sure that you build long-term relationships with your customers.
+Moreover, make sure that you provide them valuable information about your product/services as well as special packages and promotions.